by EA Sophie – 7 min read

 Palestinians in the West Bank also live with the risk of attack from Israeli settlers.
 Incidents include verbal and physical assault, stone throwing, attacks on homes, arson and destruction of property.
 Between January 2009 and April 2021, 28 Palestinians were killed by Israeli civilians in the West Bank (B’Tselem).

 The risk of violence has a serious impact on the lives of Palestinians, particularly those living in Area C and the H2 area of Hebron, where there are large numbers of settlers.
 Children walking to school and farmers accessing their fields are particularly vulnerable to settler violence and harassment.
 During the annual olive harvest, the most important time of year for the Palestinian economy, settler attacks are especially frequent.
 EAs have reported Palestinian farmers experiencing intimidation, destroyed trees, olive theft and attacks on livestock.

 Failure to address violence against Palestinians means that there are usually no consequences for the perpetrators.
-This contrasts with the response of the Israeli military to suspected acts of Palestinian crime, where 95% of cases in the end in conviction.
+This contrasts with the response of the Israeli military to suspected acts of Palestinian crime, where 95% of cases end in conviction.

 Israeli soldiers arbitrarily question a villager in Yanoun

-Settlers attack Palestinian camel
+Settlers attack a Palestinian camel